manifoldfinance/proposals/packages/yearn/yearn/BACKBONE_CABAL.md

 1. All orders for the given market are collected.

-2. Orders beyond their time-in-force are cancelled.
+2. Orders beyond their time-in-force are canceled.

 3. Orders are placed into separate lists by market side, and aggregate supply and demand curves are calculated.